bitcoin-computer/bitcoin-computer-lib/README.md

 This is a human-readable summary of (and not a substitute for) the [license](https://creativecommons.org/licenses/by-nd/3.0/legalcode).

+## Beta Warning

+We are in beta to indicate that there are known security vulnerabilities.
+Our main priority right now is to fix all security related issues.
+Once done will then remove the beta tag and start a bug bounty program to find all remaining bugs.

 ## Breaking Changes
 * x.x.x-alpha.x -> 0.3.0-beta: Smart contracts deployed in an alpha version do not work in the beta version.
 * 0.3.0-alpha.10 -> 0.3.0-alpha.11: We changed the default wallet derivation path from the empty string to "m/44'/0'/0'/0".
 To use funds from a wallet created in version 0.3.0-alpha.10 or before, set the ```path``` option to the empty string when creating a computer object.